Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 What About Washington's New Income Tax?

 Starting in 2028, a separate 9.9% income tax on high earners takes effect under ESSB 6346.
-The income tax also includes a charitable deduction—but it works very differently from the capital gains tax deduction.
+The income tax also includes a charitable deduction—but it is structured differently from the capital gains tax deduction.

 Under the income tax (ESSB 6346, Sec.
-308), the charitable deduction is simply the amount the taxpayer claimed under section 170 of the federal internal revenue code—up to $100,000.
-There is no minimum threshold, no "principally directed and managed in Washington" requirement, and no restriction on which organizations qualify.
-A national DAF, an out-of-state university, a large health nonprofit headquartered elsewhere—all of these count for income tax purposes, because if the IRS accepts the deduction, Washington does too.
+309), the charitable deduction is the amount the taxpayer claimed under section 170 of the federal internal revenue code for gifts to a qualified organization—up to $100,000.
+Here is the part that is easy to get wrong: Section 309(2) defines “qualified organization” to have “the same meaning as in RCW 82.87.080.”
+That means the income tax carries the very same “principally directed and managed in Washington” requirement as the capital gains tax.
+A national DAF, an out-of-state university, or a large health nonprofit headquartered elsewhere does not qualify for the income tax deduction either.
+The Washington-nexus catch applies to both taxes.

 Bottom Line